trip5/EspHome-Led-Clock/README.md

 ### Screenshot

 Ideally, this would look a lot prettier than it does but there's not a lot I can with the default ESPHome WebUI.
+The alarms take up a lot.

 ![image](./images/EHLC_Screenshot.png)